 Each additional stroke after a bogey continues to go up, from double bogey to triple bogey and on.
 Every throw after par should be scored as +1 strokes until the hole is finished.

 After the round is complete you should add up the total number of throws on your scorecard to get your final score.
 Most disc golfers track their score in comparison to the course par.

-For example, if the course has a par 63 and you shot a 65, you would say you shot 2 over par for the round.
+For example, if the course has a par 63 and you shot a 65, you would say you shot 2 over par for the round, or threw a total score of 65.
 Scoring a 60 during the round would be throwing 3 under par.

 How to Keep Score in Disc Golf

 Keeping score in disc golf is pretty simple, but there are a few common ways that disc golfers keep track of their scores during a round.

 One of the most common ways that you’ll see tracking done is by using a scoring sheet.
 A lot of disc golf courses will give you a sheet to use that has information about each hole and the corresponding par.

 This makes it easy to quickly write down how many throws you took on a hole before continuing to the next.
 Especially since these scorecards are small and can easily be put in your bag or folded in your pocket.

 There are also scoring cards that aren’t course-specific, instead just offering a place to keep tally for 18 holes.
 The benefit is that instead of being a one-time use, these sheets are reusable and can be used for any course that you play.